What is Capital Structure? Capital vs Financial vs Asset Structure

 Asset structure vs capital structure

+Asset structure is the mix of current, non-current assets, intangible assets, loan assets, warehouses, equipment etc owned by the business.
+It is the entire right side of the company’s balance sheet.
 Asset structure doesn’t share much with the capital structure except they can be found in the same document – balance sheet.
 Capital structure is the structure of the funds available and assets structure is the reflection of the same in the form of assets.

 Winding up